Elakalyn/fitness_app/README.md

 </p>

 <p align="center">This project simplifies the user's fitness journey through personalized profiles, activity monitoring, progress tracking, meal planning, daily reminders and more.
-Users can effortlessly track their physical activities, monitor their progress and follow personalized meal plans.
+Users can effortlessly track their physical activities, monitor their progress, set their dietary plan to have the app design a suitable meal plan for them, set milestones and receive notifications when they achieve them.
 This comprehensive app empowers individuals to optimize their fitness routines, achieve their goals, and maintain a healthy lifestyle.</p>

 ## 📱 Screenshots (Android):